meghanaN3011/photography-website/README.md

-## PHOTOGRAPHY WEBSITE
+## PHOTOGRAPHY WEBSITE📷

 ## Overview:-

-This is a simple photography website created as a mini project using HTML and CSS.
+This is a simple photography website created as a mini project using **HTML** and **CSS**.
 The website showcases an elegant interface for users to explore and appreciate the art of photography.

 ## Features:-
 - Navigation: Easy navigation through different sections of the website.